dboddie-canonical-work/disgorged-docs/registering-your-app-name.rst

 Next steps
 ~~~~~~~~~~

-See `Releasing your snap <releasing-your-app.md>`__ to learn how to upload your app to the Snap Store.
+See :ref:`Releasing your snap <releasing-your-app>` to learn how to upload your app to the Snap Store.